s3714110/OSP-ProgAsg2/README.md

 # Assignment 2 OSP: VSFS Program

-VSFS (Very Simple File System) is a program that manages a custom filesystem, and allows users to performs various tasks to manipulate the file and directories within that filesystem.
+VSFS (Very Simple File System) is a program that manages a custom filesystem file, and allows users to performs various tasks to manipulate the file and directories within that filesystem.

 ## Installation